ethpandaops/assertoor-test/scripts/retriveAllTests/Readme.md

 ### Branch Selection
 To specify a branch other than the default (master), use the --branch option:

-`python SretriveAllTests.py --branch "pectra"`
+`python retriveAllTests.py --branch "pectra"`

 This command will use the pectra branch instead of master to retrieve the test files.

-*WARNING*
+>**IMPORTANT**
+>
-This is only a branch replacement feature in path - make sure to checkout repository on proper branch before applying this parameter.
+>This is only a branch replacement feature in path - make sure to checkout repository on proper branch before applying this parameter.

 ### Filtering Tests
 #### Include Specific Tests